-5.1 LEVELS OF SPILL RESPONSE EMERGENCY
+5.1 LEVEL OF EMERGENCY

-Baffinland has adopted a generic classification system that includes three levels of emergencies.
+In order to effectively manage emergency response, Baffinland has adopted a classification system that includes three levels of emergencies.
 Each level of emergency, based on the significance of the event, requires varying degrees of response, effort and support.
-With emphasis on spills and releases the three response levels are as follows:
+The impact on normal business operations will also differ as will the requirements for investigation and reporting.